Capitalism Lab (CL)

 - On the basis of which information or considerations did you purchase shares in companies?
 How have your share investments progressed?

-3. At the end of the course, it is necessary to put a reflection in order to secure the learning effects and to deepen what you have learned or to link it with other elements of knowledge.
+- How important was cost accounting for your decisions? - At the end of the course, it is necessary to put a reflection in order to secure the learning effects and to deepen what you have learned or to link it with other elements of knowledge.
 This can be based on the guiding questions listed above.
 It also makes sense to question the model on which the game is based and to establish a relationship to the economic thought patterns or categories.